vinodnextcoder/nestjs-mongoose-boilerplate/README.md

 - Update the `JWT_KEY` and other necessary environment variables in the `.env` file.

+## Mongodb url update as per your config in env file

+- MONGODB_URI=mongodb://localhost:27017/test
+or
+- MONGODB_URI=mongodb://0.0.0.0:27017/test

 ## Usage

 1. **Start the application:**

 ```bash
 # development
 $ npm run start